sonya36/Web-Stack-Implementation-LAMP-STACK-AWS-101-106/README.md

   ```
   ![Ubuntuip](./images/ubuntuip.png)

+### Conclusion
-Conclusion, Linux Server in the cloud as created.
+Linux Server in the cloud was created.

 ## AWS-103 : Installing apache and Updating the Firewall
 - Apache was installed using Ubuntu's package manager 'apt'